 Because of this, the best city to stay in and visit Elafonisi is Chania, where you can reach the beach in around 1,5 hours.

-If you’re flying into Crete, the closest airport to Elafonisi is the Chania one that receives international flights from other cities in Europe, such as London and Frankfurt, and the capital of Greece – Athens.
+If you’re flying into Crete, the closest airport to Elafonisi is the Chania one that receives international flights from other European cities, such as London and Frankfurt, and the capital of Greece – Athens.

 Additionally, Crete is also connected to Athens and other Cyclades islands (Santorini and Mykonos) by ferry with arrivals in either Heraklion or Chania.